Anaerobic digestion: History

-The history of anaerobic digestion is a long one, beginning as early as tenth century BCE in Assyria where biogas was used to heat bath water.
-Reported scientific interest in the manufacturing of gas produced by the natural decomposition of organic matter dates from the 17th century, when Robert Boyle (1627-1691) and Stephen Hales (1677-1761) noted that disturbing the sediment of streams and lakes released flammable gas.
-In 1778, the Italian physicist Alessandro Volta (1745-1827), the father of electrochemistry, scientifically identified that gas as methane.
+Reported scientific interest in the manufacturing of gas produced by the natural decomposition of organic matter dates from the 17th century, when Robert Boyle (1627–1691) and Stephen Hales (1677–1761) noted that disturbing the sediment of streams and lakes released flammable gas.
+In 1778, the Italian physicist Alessandro Volta (1745–1827), the father of electrochemistry, scientifically identified that gas as methane.

 In 1808 Sir Humphry Davy proved the presence of methane in the gases produced by cattle manure.
 The first known anaerobic digester was built in 1859 at a leper colony in Bombay in India.
 In 1895, the technology was developed in Exeter, England, where a septic tank was used to generate gas for the sewer gas destructor lamp, a type of gas lighting.
 Also in England, in 1904, the first dual-purpose tank for both sedimentation and sludge treatment was installed in Hampton, London.

 By the early 20th century, anaerobic digestion systems began to resemble the technology as it appears today.
 In 1906, Karl Imhoff created the Imhoff tank; an early form of anaerobic digester and model wastewater treatment system throughout the early 20th century.
 After 1920, closed tank systems began to replace the previously common use of anaerobic lagoons – covered earthen basins used to treat volatile solids.
 Research on anaerobic digestion began in earnest in the 1930s.

 Around the time of World War I, production from biofuels slowed as petroleum production increased and its uses were identified.
 While fuel shortages during World War II re-popularized anaerobic digestion, interest in the technology decreased again after the war ended.
 Similarly, the 1970s energy crisis sparked interest in anaerobic digestion.
 In addition to high energy prices, factors affecting the adoption of anaerobic digestion systems include receptivity to innovation, pollution penalties, policy incentives, and the availability of subsidies and funding opportunities.